 If I asked you to drive me to the spot where you grew up, or went to high school, had your first kiss, or got married…how would it feel?
-As we saw it in the distance, slowed down, and the brakes began to squeak.
+As we saw it in the distance, slowed down, and the brakes began to squeal.
 When we opened the car doors and the air from outside rushed in…as we got out and the sun beamed down on us.
 How would you feel?
 As, you showed me around?
 For me, moments like that are almost their own energy.
 It’s like, as I stand there, if I inhale deeply enough I can inhale part of that moment because it is thick in the air.
 Like that energy abides there though the moment is long gone.

 I actually enjoy reliving those kinds of moments in my mind.
 If you really connect you can feel just like you felt that day.
 Hopefully when I’m a ripe old age I’ll be able to tell a story just like Ninny Threadegoode, from Fried Green Tomatoes, that brings you right back to that day….

 Well, so…you showed me around and we’re getting back into the car… and I ask you to take me to the place that changed your life.
 Not for the better (that you knew at first).
 Not the place that you were born.
 Or the spot where you bought your first home….the spot that changed YOU. as a person.
 That grew you.
 That was hard…the hardest thing that you’ve ever experienced.
 But now. looking back you know. that it changed you.
 For the BETTER.

 Would you pause?
 Would you take me there?
 If you would happily take me there then I might question whether you actually have experienced this place yet…

 Well yesterday.
 I revisited “the place where ____”….where my life changed.
 A family member was in the hospital and I chose to go.
 I had to go.
 My love for them was greater than how difficult I knew that this was about to be.
 I pulled up.
 I felt the knot in my throat.
 I took some deep breaths.
 I looked around.

 There was the tree that I parked under.